Always one of the top ten world attractions, we are about to tell you about the Queen party of What to do in Venice : the “Carnevale di Venezia“.

 Among the models of Venetian mask that have entered the posterity, we find without fail :

-We will not fail to mention the famous mask "medico della peste" (or plague doctor), Il "mattacino", or the masks of the commedia dell'arte which reflect the stereotypes of the society of the time, of which the most known today is Harlequin.
+Other masks to remember are the famous mask of the ‘plague doctor’, Il ‘mattacino’, and the Commedia dell’Arte masks reflecting the stereotypes of the society of the time, of which the best known today is Harlequin.

 Venice Carnival history